apache/parquet-format/proposals/README.md

 *Transition:* There is enough clarity on the spec for the new feature and we have identified the reference implementations to be implemented to be able to release.

 ### Implementation
-Once we have reached enough consensus on the formalized spec change and validated it through the POC, we should have a clear idea of whether we want to pursue the implementation accross the ecosystem.
+Once we have reached enough consensus on the formalized spec change and validated it through the POC, we should have a clear idea of whether we want to pursue the implementation across the ecosystem.
 At this stage we should finalize a formal spec contribution to parquet-format and we need to meet the contribution guidelines to consider the implementation finished.
 See [CONTRIBUTING guidelines](https://github.com/apache/parquet-format/blob/master/CONTRIBUTING.md#additionschanges-to-the-format).